texastribune/infinite-proteus/README.md

 An experiment in using any textarea editor.

-This is a JavaScript framework for
+This is a JavaScript framework for giving users control of what editor they prefer using.

 Usage